van-richard/CodingNotes/notebooks/notes/modelling.md

 - High-level *ab inito* Methods (*i.e.* DFT)
 - Semi-Empirical Methods (NDDO, PM3, AM1)

-For context, a typical QM simulation could be perforemd with a hundred atoms or fewer.
+For context, a typical QM simulation could be performed with a hundred atoms or fewer.
 Whereas MM simulations routinely have tens to hundreds or thousands of atoms in the system.

 ## Properties of Interest